spicyjack/8-16_bit_cpu_info/README.md

 * No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-See the LICENSE file for the full license text.
+See the LICENSE file for a link to the full license text.

 ## Authors